Only 1 spots left for this Fall 2023

 You told me that you wanted to go to an animation school that...

 Kept Anonymous for their honest thoughts about their schooling

 Has outstanding Mentors who care for each students progress beyond a paycheck

 "In [my online school] the mentor gap was astronomical.
 Getting a good mentor felt like gambling.
 Like maybe you’ll win the jackpot and have a lot of good feedback or you’ll have nothing at all.

 There are so many mentors who like easy money, an easy life.
 So they don't actually teach.
 They don't care.
 Most of them.

 And the problem is so big that people camp the enrollment page to get a good mentor as fast as possible.
 So you see some mentors with 18 immediate student signups and others with zero who just get whoever couldn't make it into the 1 or 2 good mentors classes."

-Ed---- // Graduate Animator from an established Online Animation School
+---KEPT aNONYMOUS---- // Graduate Animator from an established Online Animation School

 Gives you Customized and Adaptable Animations unique to your specific struggles, skills and goals with small class sizes.